ryzom/ryzomcore_graphics/README.md

 **Q**: Is it possible to license modifications under a different license?

 **A**: Modified assets may be relicensed as either CC-BY-SA 3.0, CC-BY-SA 4.0, FAL 1.3, or GPLv3.
 Contributions to this repository will be considered licensed as CC-BY-SA 3.0 and FAL 1.3. *(See https://creativecommons.org/share-your-work/licensing-considerations/compatible-licenses)*

+---

+**Q**: Who should I give attribution to, and where should this attribution be placed?

+**A**: You must give credit to the copyright holders and authors.
+Relevant parties are listed above.